Australian gold rushes: 1870–1893: Teetulpa and other finds in South Australia

 As settlers took up land north of Adelaide, so more goldfields were discovered in South Australia: Ulooloo in 1870, Waukaringa in 1873, Teetulpa in 1886, Wadnaminga in 1888 and Tarcoola in 1893.

 Teetulpa, 11 km north of Yunta, was a rich goldfield where more gold was found than anywhere else in South Australia at that time.
 Teetulpa had the largest number of diggers of any field at any time in the history of South Australian gold discoveries.
 By the end of 1886, two months into the rush, there were more than five thousand men on the field.
 A reporter noted: "All sorts of people are going – from lawyers to larrikins ...
 Yesterday's train from Adelaide brought a contingent of over 150 ...
 Many arrived in open trucks ...
 Local ironmongers and drapers were busy fitting out intending diggers with tents, picks, shovels, rugs, moleskins, etc." Good mining at Teetulpa lasted about ten years.
-For a time it had a bank, shops, hotel, hospital, church and a newspaper.
+For a time, it had a bank, shops, hotel, hospital, church and a newspaper.
 The largest nugget found weighed 30 oz.

 1871–1904: Charters Towers, Palmer River, and other finds in Queensland

 A significant Queensland goldfield was discovered at Charters Towers on 24 December 1871 by a young 12-year-old Aboriginal stockman, Jupiter Mosman, and soon moved attention to this area.
-The goldrush which followed has been argued to be the most important in Queensland's gold-mining history.
-This was a reef-mining area with only a small amount of alluvial gold., and as a result received negative reviews from miners who wanted easier pickings.
+The gold rush which followed has been argued to be the most important in Queensland's gold-mining history.
+This was a reef-mining area with only a small amount of alluvial gold, and as a result received negative reviews from miners who wanted easier pickings.
 Nevertheless thousands of men rushed to the field, and a public battery was set up to crush the quartz ore in 1872.
 The town of Charters Towers grew to become the second largest town in Queensland during the late 1880s with a population of about 30,000.

 In 1872 gold was discovered by James Mulligan on the Palmer River inland from Cooktown.
 This turned out to contain Queensland's richest alluvial deposits.
 After the rush began in 1873 over 20,000 people made their way to the remote goldfield.
 This was one of the largest rushes experienced in Queensland.
 The rush lasted approximately 3 years and attracted a large number of Chinese.
 In 1877 over 18,000 of the residents were Chinese miners.

 Port Douglas dates from 1873, and the Hodgkinson river (west of Cairns) from 1875.

 The celebrated Mount Morgan was first worked in 1882, Croydon in 1886, the Starcke river goldfield near the coast 70 km north of Cooktown in 1890, Coen in 1900, and Alice River in 1904.